pingcap/docs-dm/en/handle-alerts.md

     Refer to [Troubleshoot DM](error-handling.md#troubleshooting).

-## Alert rules related to binlog migration
+## Alert rules related to binlog replication

 ### `DM_sync_process_exists_with_error`

 - Description:

-    When the binlog migration processing unit encounters an error,  this unit moves to the `Paused` state, and an alert is triggered immediately.
+    When the binlog replication processing unit encounters an error,  this unit moves to the `Paused` state, and an alert is triggered immediately.

 - Solution: